Possibilistic inferential models: a review: IMs in more general contexts

 Then the empirical risk minimizer, $\hat\theta_{z^n} = \arg\min_\theta r_{z^n}(\theta)$ is the natural estimator, often called an M-estimator in the statistics literature.
 Generalizing the strategy based on the relative likelihood above, here I use the empirical risk function to rank the parameter values, thus completing the ranking step:

 Unfortunately, the validification step is highly non-trivial since it involves an optimization over all $\prob$'s having a given value of the risk minimizer.
-The recommendation in \citet{cella.martin.imrisk} is to replace the true $\prob$ with $\widehat\prob_{z^n}$, the empirical distribution, in the validification step.
+The recommendation in \citet{cella.martin.imrisk}, which is equivalent to an application of ``Trick~2'' in Section~\ref{S:marginal}, is to replace the true $\prob$ with $\widehat\prob_{z^n}$, the empirical distribution, in the validification step.
 That is, they propose the possibilistic IM with contour function

 Note that the data-driven plug-in shows up in two places: one is obvious on the outside of the probability statement; the other is more subtle since, inside the probability statement, the ``true'' risk minimizer is replaced by the empirical risk minimizer because now, with respect to $\widehat\prob_{z^n}$, the latter is the ``true'' risk minimizer.
 To be clear, in the above display, $Z^n$ is an iid sample from $\widehat\prob_{z^n}$, which is equivalent to sampling with replacement from the observed $z^n$---hence a connection to the bootstrap \citep[e.g.,][]{efron1979, efrontibshirani1993, davison.hinkley.1997}.
 So, what's proposed here boils down to the construction of a sort of bootstrap-based marginal possibilistic IM for the risk minimizer.
 The cost of plugging in the empirical distribution is that exact validity no longer holds, at least not in general.
 But \citet{cella.martin.imrisk} prove an asymptotic validity result and show empirically that the validity property---which is only guaranteed to hold in large samples---typically holds even in rather small samples.